 Vice President Risk Management

-The Past President is not an elected position but rather shall be held by the individual who most recently held the position of President.
-If the individual who most recently held the position of President is unable to continue into the Past President position, the Board may designate another Director to carry out the duties assigned to the Past President.
+The Past President is not an elected position and does not have a vote in Board decisions, but rather shall be held by the individual who most recently held the position of President for a maximum of two years.
+If the individual who most recently held the position of President is unable to continue into the Past President position, the Board may designate another Director to carry out the duties assigned to the Past President for the duration of their two year term.

-Any member in good standing or who was a member in good standing within the previous two (2) hockey seasons may stand for positions as Executive Officers subject to the following qualifications:
+Any member in good standing or who was a member in good standing within the previous two (2) hockey seasons may stand for a single position as Executive Officer in any given year subject to the following qualifications:

 Any member standing for the position of President must have at least two (2) years of experience as an Executive Officer of SMHA within the previous three (3) years;